 “We have access to capital through our private equity partner, ArchiMed.
 You’ve seen that we’ve done two acquisitions” in 2021, Berthoux said in an interview in late March.
 “I think you’re going to see some acceleration … I don’t think the pace will slow down.”

 NAMSA belongs to a multi-billion-dollar global industry of clinical research organizations that work behind the scenes in getting new drugs and medical devices approved amid complex and ever-evolving regulatory standards that vary from nation.

-NAMSA, which formerly called itself North American Science Associates, Inc., often says it’s the world’s only contract research organization that focuses entirely on the medical device field — hence its presence in Minnesota, home to hundreds of med-tech firms of all sizes.
+NAMSA, which formerly called itself North American Science Associates, LLC, often says it’s the world’s only contract research organization that focuses entirely on the medical device field — hence its presence in Minnesota, home to hundreds of med-tech firms of all sizes.
 NAMSA has about 400 employees at several locations in the Twin Cities.